thomastech/Sparky/src/README.md

 ### Source Code Formatting
 All .cpp and .h files have been formatted with the Uncrustify extension.
 The uncrustify.cfg file is included in the file package.

+### Version History
+The PulseWelder.cpp source file contains a summary of the changes for each release.
+See the "Revision History" notes at the top of the file.